Twitter CEO: Elon Musk Has Decided Not to Join Board of Directors

 Related Stories

-Later on Sunday, Musk cryptically tweeted the giggling emoji, but has yet to comment on the news that he is not now joining Twitter’s board.
+Later Sunday, Musk cryptically tweeted the giggling emoji, but has yet to comment on the news that he is not joining Twitter’s board.

 🤭